ahense/YAWL/README.md

 # YAWL
-Supplementary material for the YAWL tutorials
+This repository contains supplementary material for the YAWL tutorials of the following Youtube channel: https://www.youtube.com/@yawlusergroup